 If the Council were to agree with the Executive, then this \$300,000 should go on the Reconciliation List as a "high priority."
 If it were to ascribe the cost to the Silver Spring PLD instead, then the \$300,000 would be a savings to the General Fund and thus not be tax-supported (i.e., funded by the general property tax).
-Council staff recommends ascribing this cost to the Silver Spring PLD, not to the General Fund.
+T&E Committee recommendation: Ascribe this cost to the Silver Spring PLD, not to the General Fund.

 2. Increase funding for short-span bridge inspections.
-The Executive recommends a one-time \$30,000 (25%) rise in funding to increase the number of condition inspections of short-span highway bridge/culvert and pedestrian structures.
+The Executive recommends an ongoing \$30,000 (25%) rise in funding to increase the number of condition inspections of short-span highway bridge/culvert and pedestrian structures.
 The condition inspection provides information on the current condition of the bridge structures and is fundamental in establishing the structural integrity and serviceability of a bridge.
 Deterioration of components or the adequacy of the structure, including the approaches and traffic safety features, can only be determined by a thorough condition inspection.
 The inspection program of short-span structures enables the Department to be proactive in repairing or replacing smaller structures before they result in more costly repairs and public safety issues.

 The increase is due to an increase in the cost per inspection and the number of short-span structures (mainly culverts) and working to implement a multi-year condition inspection cycle.
-Council staff recommends that this should go on the Reconciliation List as a "high priority."
+T&E Committee recommendation: Place this item on the Reconciliation List as a "High Priority."
 Identifying problems with bridges and culverts is the important first step in addressing potentially serious roadway and stormwater failures.

 3. Maintenance of newly accepted subdivision roads.
 As each year passes, more streets are included in DOT's inventory for maintenance as new subdivisions are constructed.

 The Executive recommends that a continuing \$33,078 be added to the budget to account for the greater maintenance responsibilities.

-Council staff recommends that this should go on the Reconciliation List as a "priority."
+T&E Committee recommendation: Place this item on the Reconciliation List as a "High Priority."
 If these funds are not included in the final budget, then DOT would have to absorb the cost and short-change street maintenance elsewhere.
 It is well documented that even with larger amounts allocated to infrastructure maintenance over the past decade, the County already falls well short of the funding that is needed.
-Fortunately, these new streets should not require much maintenance in the first year.